fogfish/gurl/README.md

 ## Inspiration

 Microservices have become a design style to evolve system architecture in parallel, implement stable and consistent interfaces.
 An expressive language is required to design the variety of network communication use-cases.
-A pure functional languages fits very well to express communication behavior.
-These language gives a rich abstractions to hide the networking complexity using monads.
-The IO-monads helps us to compose a chain of network operations and represent them as pure computation, build a new things from small reusable elements.
+Pure functional languages fit very well to express communication behavior.
+These languages give rich abstractions to hide the networking complexity using monads.
+The IO-monads help us to compose a chain of network operations and represent them as pure computation, building new things from small reusable elements.
 This library is implemented after Erlang's [m_http](https://github.com/fogfish/m_http)

 The library attempts to adapt a human-friendly logging syntax of HTTP I/O used by curl and Behavior as a Code paradigm.
 It connects cause-and-effect (Given/When/Then) with the networking (Input/Process/Output).